swissup/swissup.github.io/shopify/argento/stripes/homepage.md

 ### Multicolumn

-Argento theme multicolumn section includes Featured collection, Favorite products, Our collections, and Modern gadgets subsections.
+Argento theme multicolumn section includes **Featured collection, Favorite products, Our collections**, and **Modern gadgets** subsections.
 You can configure or remove the entire section as well as each subsection.

 ![Argento Stripes Homepage](/images/shopify/multicolumn.png)